jotok/rboc/README.md

 The `rboc` gem is a ruby interface to the data API provided by the U.S. Census Bureau (the "boc" in `rboc` stands for Bureau of the Census).
 It provides a rubyish wrapper around the HTTP/GET interface and performs some basic validation on the request and response.
 If you're new to the Census API, then you may want to browse the [developer documentation](http://www.census.gov/developers/) and the [data documentation](http://www.census.gov/developers/data/) on the Census website.
 Before accessing the API you will need to [request a key](http://www.census.gov/developers/tos/key_request.html).

-Census data is divided between a number of files, like the American Community Survey (ACS) 5 year estimates file, the ACS 3 year estimates file, and the 2010 Census summary files.
+Census data is divided between a number of files, like the American Community Survey (ACS) 5 year estimates file, the ACS 3 year estimates file, and the 2010 Census summary file.
 A complete list of files is found in the data documentation.
 A list of file abbreviations is given by `Census::FILES`.
 For each abbreviation there is a corresponding class method in the `Census` module which is used to access the file data.
 These methods all have the same signature.
 Using the "acs5" file as an example:

     Census.acs5(year: y, query: q) {|q| ...}